 This is the paradox of OCD.
 It takes the very thing a person cares the most about and turns it upside-down.
-Most people know of OCD as that illness that makes people was their hands over and over, or they mistake OCD for that quirky personality trait that drives perfectionists to color code their files and line up cans in the pantry.
+Most people know of OCD as that illness that makes people wash their hands over and over, or they mistake OCD for that quirky personality trait that drives perfectionists to color-code their files and line up cans in the pantry.
 OCD is much broader and more debilitating than most realize.
 Symptoms typically fall under one of four categories: contamination/cleaning, doubt/checking, symmetry/ordering, and unacceptable/taboo thoughts.
-Within the category of unacceptable/taboo thoughts are included the sexual obsessions and their related compulsions.
+Within the category of unacceptable/taboo thoughts are the sexual obsessions and their related compulsions.
 People with this sort of OCD may worry that they will become gay, commit rape, or cheat on their partners, but of all the forms that OCD may take, I am convinced that worry about becoming a pedophile is the worst.

 As the name implies, people with OCD have obsessions and compulsions.
 Obsessions are worries and fears that keep coming back.
 Compulsions are ritual-like behaviors the person with OCD does again and again to ensure the safety of themselves or others.
 When someone worries about getting ill from germs (obsession), they may wash repeatedly (compulsion).
 But what does a person do who worries about molesting a child?
 John did his best to avoid his daughter and other children, especially when no one else was around.
 He said repeated prayers and compulsively read the Bible.
 He kept asking his wife and pastor for reassurance that he was really a good person.
 He repeatedly conjured up mental images of children to make sure he wasn’t sexually aroused by them.
 These rituals made him feel better until the worries returned, and then he would start all over.
 The interval during which John felt better got shorter and shorter.
 The worries had become nearly constant and the compulsions were now taking up his whole day.

-People with Pedophile OCD are not Pedophiles
+People With Pedophile OCD are Not Pedophiles

 “Whatever you do, don’t make a report until I have a chance to asses the patient,” I told the psychiatrist.
-I knew that if John had OCD, it was very likely that his form of the disorder would not be quickly understood by authorities, potentially resulting a stressful quagmire of legal issues surrounding his ability to be a parent.
-That sort of added stress would be very thing that might drive an already fragile person over the edge.
+I knew that if John had OCD, it was very likely that his form of the disorder would not be quickly understood by authorities, potentially resulting in a stressful quagmire of legal issues surrounding his ability to be a parent.
+That sort of added stress would be the very thing that might drive an already fragile person over the edge.
 It is true that John was in no shape to function in any capacity, much less as a father.
 He had been demoted at work due to his condition, as he was frequently distracted, or he would call in sick due to depression.
 However, people with pedophile OCD (or POCD, as it is sometimes called in the online OCD communities), are actually the least likely to harm a child.
 In fact, John cared so much about the well-being of his daughter that he was willing to kill himself to keep her safe.